Continuous-time persuasion by filtering: Introduction

-The framework of Bayesian persuasion developed by \cite{Kamenica11} precisely made the choice of a commitment of the Sender to a given message rule provided to the Receiver.
-The authors argue that the commitment hypothesis of the Sender is not as restrictive as it seems as it covers a wide range of social and economic potential applications.
-In a sense, their framework implements an information design counterpart of the Principal-Agent framework for shaping behaviour with monetary incentives where the relationship is contractual.
-Their Bayesian persuasion framework has gathered considerable attention, as evidenced by the numerous citations and its application across various fields of social sciences (see \cite{Kamenica19} for an earlier survey of application papers).
-However, many real-life economic situations involve the dynamic provision of information.
-For example, during the COVID-19 pandemic, health authorities in most countries provided daily updates on the state of the emergency to convince the public of its seriousness.
-As a result, the need to extend the Bayesian persuasion framework to a dynamic setting quickly became a priority on the economic research agenda.
+The framework of Bayesian persuasion developed by \cite{Kamenica11} made the choice of another solution concept, namely a Stackelberg equilibrium between the Sender and the Receiver where the Sender {\em commits} to a given conditional probability $\pi(m|\omega)$ observed by the Receiver.
+In a sense, Bayesian persuasion can be seen as the information design counterpart of the monetary incentives in optimal contract theory of Principal-Agent's game.
+Bayesian persuasion has gathered considerable attention, as evidenced by the numerous citations and its application across various fields of social sciences (see \cite{Kamenica19} for an earlier survey of application papers).
+However, many real-life economic situations involve the dynamic provision of information: increasing sales requires constant provision of advertisements, winning investors fundings requires a flow of positive signal on the investment.
+As a result, the need to extend the Bayesian persuasion framework to a dynamic setting quickly became a priority on the economic research agenda of persuasion.